 The Florida Symphony Youth Orchestra is pleased to invite any Symphonic or Philharmonia member to audition for the 2017 – 2018 Concerto Competition.
 A highlight of the FSYO Concert Season, the Concerto Competition encourages students to step out of their roles within the orchestra, and into a soloist's seat.
 Students compete for a chance to play their solo accompanied by the FSYO's Symphonic Orchestra, under the direction of Music Director Mr. Hanrich Claassen.

-To register for the Concerto Competition Auditions, please submit the attached application, a $15 application fee, and one copy of your chosen concerto selection by Sunday, October 30, 2016.
+To register for the Concerto Competition Auditions, please submit the attached application, a $15 application fee, and one copy of your chosen concerto selection by a date TBD.
 Submissions may be turned in by filling out the online application below.
 FSYO will pay up to $100.00 in rental costs for orchestral parts and score for the performance with the Symphonic Orchestra.
 Entrant will pay the remaining amounts.

 The Concerto Competition provides FSYO Philharmonia and Symphonic Orchestra students the opportunity to compete for the honor of being a soloist with the FSYO Symphonic Orchestra.